4 Tips to Designing an Effective Certification and Test Prep Program to Drive Success

 Bite-sized learning modules are a great way to help learners move through a program at a pace that is best for their schedule and timeline.
 Busy professionals are more likely to stay engaged with a prep program if it allows them to accomplish study tasks in between meetings, at home after work, or on weekends.
 A digital, self-paced platform provides that flexibility, encouraging users to manage their time based on their own learning needs.

 Focusing on the candidate journey

-Credentialing organizations are realizing they need to reevaluate the effectiveness of their prep program to keep up with digital transformation, meet the the needs of today’s professional learners, and to drive engagement with their programs.
-The migration from books, instructor-led trainings, and other outdated learning formats to digital can disrupt a learning program if the transformation isn’t completed in a seamless manner.
+Credentialing organizations are realizing they need to reevaluate the effectiveness of their prep program to keep up with digital transformation, meet the needs of today’s professional learners, and drive engagement with their programs.
+The migration from books, instructor-led training, and other outdated learning formats to digital can disrupt a learning program if the transformation isn’t completed in a seamless manner.

 BenchPrep's partnership with HR Certification Institute® (HRCI®), a premier, nonprofit credentialing organization for human resources, demonstrates how an organization went from identifying shortcomings in their learning program to transforming it into a successful driver for growth, resulting in an improved experience, thanks to BenchPrep’s comprehensive platform.